yuanmao1/LaTeX-template-converter/README.md

 # LaTeX-template-converter
-Change your latex academic article into a template for another journal article
+Convert your LaTeX academic article to a different journal article template